 Our Aim is the delivery of high quality, safe and enjoyable sailing to the Visually Impaired community

-Sailing
+Sailing Aims

 Fundraising

-Sailing trips for blind and visually impaired people can seem expensive.
-Our prices differ depending on the trip.
-Fundraising is an important part of helping us broaden the horizons for Visa members and where appropriate look to ease the financial burden for those most in need.
-We are also looking for sponsorship that will allow us to deliver taster sessions to the visually impaired community free of charge, many people feel sailing is out of reach, too expensive and elitist, at Visa-gb we want to break these barriers down by showing the benefits to well-being, the benefits of social interaction, the benefits of teamwork, learning new skills and the increase in self-confidence this brings.
-Our donors make all this possible and we welcome the opportunity to partner with companies in their quest to support minority groups.
+Fundraising is an important part of helping us broaden the horizons for Visa-gb members and where appropriate look to ease the financial burden for those most in need.
+We are also looking for sponsorship that will allow us to deliver taster sessions free of charge, many people feel sailing is out of reach, too expensive and elitist.
+At Visa-gb we want to break these barriers down by showing the benefits to well-being, the benefits of social interaction, the benefits of teamwork, learning new skills and the increase in self-confidence that our trips brings.
+Our donors make all this possible and we welcome the opportunity to partner with companies in their quest to support our visually impaired community.

 Members and their input